ushimado/layer8/README.md

 # Layer8
-An organized yet versatile framework for RESTful web services and websocket services.
+A well organized framework for web and websocket services which takes data validation very seriously.

 ## Key features
-- Designed around RESTful endpoints
+- Designed for RESTful endpoints
 - Built in authentication and password hashing
-- Thorough input data validation
+- Exceptionally thorough data validation
 - Organized routing/controller setup
 - Pre/post execution hooks for transaction code
-- Authenticate and service websocket clients
-- Convenient JSON based protocol/framework for websocket messaging
-- Broadcast data to all connected websocket clients

 ## Philosophy
-When designing Layer8, the goal was to standardize the process of adding RESTful endpoints while eliminating a lot of the boilerplate necessary to accomplish this with frameworks such as Koa or Express.
-Extending web services should be easy, with as little boilerplate as possible, allowing the developer to focus on business logic rather than framework.
-Additionally, robust data validation is crucial to maintaining a secure and stable environment.
-Layer8 aims to provide an excellent data validation framework for both web and websocket services, alleviating the burden on the developer to come up with a solution.
+Layer8 was designed with consistency in mind.
+The aim was to provide a consistent way for developers develop web and websocket services, while automating some of the more challenging and/or error prone tasks such as data validation.
+Web services are designed to be implicitly RESTful, and both web and websocket services take advantage of [EnsureData](https://www.npmjs.com/ensuredata), our through data validation library, making API building, a dead simple process.

 ## Example application
 Most of the functionality provided in Layer8 is demonstrated in the [example application](https://github.com/hashibuto/layer8/tree/master/src/examples/SimpleServer).
-The application is NOT meant to be realistic from a best practices standpoint (serving static assets within the web application), but rather a full demonstration of what Layer8 is capable of, with working examples.
+The application is NOT meant to be realistic from a best practices standpoint (serving static assets within the web application), but rather a full demonstration of what Layer8 is capable of, with working examples of both a web, and websocket server.

 # Web services